SIT Study Abroad: IHP Death & Dying: Perspectives, Practices & Policies

 - Examine how different cultures conceptualize and celebrate death.

-- Engage in “death over dinner” conversations facilitated by local leaders, deathcare workers, and community members.
+- Participate in “death over dinner” conversations with local leaders and communities.

-- Acknowledge, critique, and define what it means to engage in ethical dark tourism.
+- Critique and define ethical approaches to dark tourism.